All Products

 Important

-In most cases, the following configuration files are stored in the /opt/hadoop/sbin directory.
+The following configuration files are typically in the /opt/hadoop/sbin directory.

 HDFS_DATANODE_USER=root